 How can we contact you? - Easiest way is by email.
 Feel free to contact me on firstname.lastname@example.org or email@example.com and let me see if I can help you (or learn from you).
 Just remember to check your spam folder in case my reply is hiding there.

 Can we meet you? - Maybe.
 If you are in Bangalore we could probably meet easily.
 For other places it would be nice if you can arrange a private jet or a helicopter.

 How did you become a writer? - Badly written engineering textbooks was my key motivator.
 Due to this, I started making my own notes for difficult engineering subjects by referring to many sources.
 My first book was a small laboratory manual for personal use as the market books were not suitable for my lab equipment.
 Years later, I started writing small funny articles for my company newsletter and then slowly moved to full books.

 Will you review my manuscript? - Doubtful.
 I don't review manuscripts and most authors don't do that for valid reasons.
 First, if they did for one then they may have to do for many others.
 Second, it's not possible or practical to review all types of manuscripts.
 Also, it's quite difficult to tell someone that their book or idea is not good from my perspective.
 Third reason is legal.
 Authors may get sued for plagiarism as someone, someday may accuse me saying I stole ideas from them for a book that I have written, or may write in the future.

 Do you accept book ideas? - No, and the reasons are similar as above.
 Besides, all authors should invent their own ideas and stories for fiction.
-For non-fiction, they should only study the concepts for the intended audience and write the matter in their own words.
+For non-fiction, they should study the concepts for the intended audience and write the matter in their own words.